andrezero/andretorgal.site.old/content/pages/about/work.md

 ---
 title: 'Work'
 template: 'Site/About'
-description: 'I have been developing web things, mostly using open-source technologies, since 1995, professionally since 1999, inspired by agile principles since 2004.'
 tags: ['personal', 'work', 'featured']
 created: '2017-02-11'
-classes: 'about chrono'
 ---

 I am a _web developer and agile practitioner_ with a diverse background in engineering and management.